Venkatapathy Raju

 Back home in India, he helped India win the one-off Test against Sri Lanka in the only Test match played at the Sector 16 Stadium in Chandigarh.
 Raju was a last-minute selection on a wicket that afforded turn and kept low.
 On the second day, he ran through the Lankan middle order with a spell of 5 wickets for two runs in 39 balls.
 He took one more wicket on the next day to finish with 6 for 12 in 17.5 overs, four of the batsmen failed to score.
-His match figures of 8 for 37 in 53 overs won him the only man of the match award of his international career.
+His match figures of 8 for 37 in 53 overs won him the only Man of the Match award of his international career.
 He has played two World Cups for India in 1992 and 1996.

 He last played a Test match against Australia in Calcutta, where he captured the wicket of Mark Waugh.

 He continued playing for Hyderabad for many years, making the final of the 1999–2000 Ranji Trophy.
 He retired from first-class cricket in December 2004, after a domestic match against Uttar Pradesh.

 Early life

 Venkatapathy Raju grew up in Hyderabad and attended The Hyderabad Public School, Ramanthapur in Hyderabad.

-Raju is married to uma maheshwari.
+Raju is married to Uma Maheswari.

 Present role

 Raju was the vice president of Hyderabad Cricket Association.
-Earlier, he was the selector for Indian Cricket Team from the south zone during 2007-2008, when India won the ICC World T20 under Dhoni's captaincy.
-Currently working as a commentator for Hotstar Telugu premium channel for CWC2019.
+Earlier, he was the selector for Indian Cricket Team from the south zone during 2007–2008, when India won the ICC World T20 under MS Dhoni's captaincy.
+He worked as a Telugu commentator for Hotstar during the 2019 World Cup.

 Role model status

-Left-arm orthodox spinner Pragyan Ojha claimed in an interview that it was Raju that inspired him to play for India.
+Left-arm orthodox spinner Pragyan Ojha said in an interview that it was Raju that inspired him to play for India.

-Very surprising decision of not picking him in 1996 World Cup Semi Final cost India heavily as they could not make using of spin track of Eden Gardens, Kolkata & lost heavily.
-Later in Singapore Raju picked 3 wickets against SL and won the match for India.